 Your content files seem to be corrupted after you tried to save a page in the Panel?
 Make sure the PHP mb_string extension is installed on your server.
 A missing extension leads to broken data in text files.

 Make sure that the PHP mb_string extension is installed/enabled.

 The Panel is not reachable?
 Make sure to use Kirby's default .htaccess file.

-Pls. make sure that you are using the minimum required version of PHP, which is 5.4 since Kirby 2.2.
-We recommend using the most recent PHP version that is available to you, preferably PHP 7, but at least 5.6 or 5.5.
+Please make sure that you use the minimum required version of PHP, which is 5.6 since Kirby 2.5.11 (and 5.4 since Kirby 2.2).
+We recommend using the most recent PHP version that is available to you, preferably PHP 7, but at least 5.6.

 If the Panel does still not work, please contact us: email@example.com